-The Portland Humanist Film Festival is proud to present a series of engaging screenings for the fall of 2014 and into 2015.
+The Portland Humanist Film Festival is proud to present a series of engaging screenings for 2015.

 We will NEVER charge the public to gain admission to see our selections, but we do ask for a donation at the door to cover our rental and licensing fees.
 The Portland Humanist Film Festival was founded in 2010 and was established to be a provocative and enlightening cultural experience indicative of the rapidly growing Humanist movement in the Pacific Northwest.
 Its mission is to provide, through the medium of film, an expansive window into many of the aspects of existence, morality, history, science and philosophy that reflect the Humanist perspective.

 By presenting a fusion of film genres that affirm the Humanist philosophy, the Portland Humanist Film Festival offers a meaningful dialogue for those who are curious about Humanism and its societal impact.
 So we invite you to laugh, think, be challenged and entertained as we present to you a carefully selected treasure of richly diverse and informative cinematic creations.
-The listed show times are approximate and there will be a short intermission after the showing of Contradictions.
+The listed show times are approximate and there will be a pie raffle during the event.

 We would like to strongly thank our sponsors and community advocates: